The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 What is the best drugstore moisturizer?

-For most people, Avène Tolérance Control is the best all-around drugstore moisturizer of 2026 - it's minimalist, fragrance-free, and built for reactive skin, which makes it a safe bet for almost everyone.
-But the truly 'best' pick depends on your skin type: Vanicream for sensitive skin, the CeraVe Oil Control Gel-Cream for oily skin, and Prequel Half & Half for dry skin.
+For most people, Avene Tolerance Control is the best all-around drugstore moisturizer of 2026.
+It's minimalist, fragrance-free, and built for reactive skin, which makes it a safe bet for almost everyone.
+But the truly 'best' pick depends on your skin type: Vanicream for sensitive skin, CeraVe Oil Control Gel-Cream for oily skin, CeraVe PM for combination skin, and Prequel Half & Half for dry skin.

 Are drugstore moisturizers as good as luxury moisturizers?